 2. Sweet Orange.

-Sweet Orange essential oil has a wonderfully peaceful aroma.
-Using this oil via diffusion fills the room with fragrance that promotes feelings of harmony, love and joy.
+One of the best essential oils for sleep is Sweet Orange due to its wonderful peaceful aroma.
+Used for diffusion it fills the room with fragrance that promotes feelings of harmony, love and joy.
 Applied topically, and via diffusion, it promotes calm and relaxation.

-This is why Sweet Orange is a favorite for many essential oil sleep blends.
+This is why Sweet Orange is a favorite addition to many commercial essential oil sleep blends.
 It is because of its fresh and uplifting scent.
-I recommend Sweet Orange and Lavender as an wonderful blended oil for achieving the positive mindset needed for excellent quality sleep.
+I recommend adding Lavender to achieve a wonderful blended oil for achieving the positive mindset needed for excellent quality sleep.

 3. Roman Chamomile.

-Roman Chamomile essential oil8Chamomile: A herbal medicine of the past with bright future is one of the few that is recommended for all ages.
+Roman Chamomile is one of the few essential oils for sleep that is recommended for all ages.
 It is safe to use around infants, children and the elderly.
 In fact it is the perfect oil for all the family.
 Used in diffusion it assists all ages to find rest, to relax and to sleep well.

 Roman Chamomile is another calmative oil with sedative properties.
-It blends with all other oils on our list.
-So if your lack of sleep is due to exhaustion, stress, anxiety, depression or even if the reason is unknown, Roman Chamomile may help.
+It blends well with all others on our list.
+So if your lack of sleep is due to exhaustion, stress, anxiety, depression or even if the reason is unknown, this Chamomile may help.

 4. Lavender.